Hard Rock Cafe: 1971–1990: First locations

-Buyouts and expansion (1990–2025)
+1990–present: Buyouts, expansion, and closures

-In 1990, the Rank Group acquired Mecca Leisure Group and continued expansion of the concept in its geographic territory.
-Rank went on to purchase Hard Rock America from Peter Morton as well as Hard Rock Canada from Nick Bitove.
-After the completion of these acquisitions, Rank gained worldwide control of the brand.
+In 1990, The Rank Group acquired Mecca Leisure Group and continued expansion of the concept in its geographic territory.
+Rank went on to purchase Hard Rock America from Peter Morton, as well as Hard Rock Canada from Nick Bitove.
+At the Canadian Tire Centre, the stadium formerly housed Ottawa's first Hard Rock Cafe when it opened as The Palladium on January 15, 1996, and for many years when it was known as the Corel Centre.
+The cafe closed on August 8, 2002.

+In Argentina, the first Hard Rock Cafe opened in 1995 in Recoleta, Buenos Aires.

+After the completion of these acquisitions, Rank gained worldwide control of the brand, though they made a complete exit from Western Canada in June 2000, with the permanent closures of the Banff, Vancouver, Calgary, Whistler and Edmonton locations.
+The brand's smallest cafe was located at the historic Elks Lodge building in Aspen, Colorado, which closed its doors on November 5, 2000, though the brand stated that they are not abandoning the Aspen market.
+However, as of January 2001, the city remains without a new location.

 In March 2007, the Seminole Tribe of Florida acquired Hard Rock Cafe International, Inc. and other related entities from Rank for US$965 million, forming the corporate entity Hard Rock International, with Hard Rock Cafe owned as a subsidiary.
 Hard Rock International expanded into hotels and casinos with Hard Rock Hotel and Casino, which operates separately from Hard Rock Cafe.
+After this acquisition, Hard Rock International has been permanently closing HRC locations nationwide in the 2010s and 2020s following a shift to casino hotels.

 In 2008, anonymous members of the wait staff in London criticized the Hard Rock Cafe business because of its practice of paying them less than half the official minimum wage in the UK, with the business allocating the tips to staff wages, thus bringing their salaries within the minimum wage requirements.
 Most customers, it was argued, do not realize that they are subsidizing a low wage when they give the tip.
+A 42,000 sqft flagship restaurant opened at the Showcase Mall on the Las Vegas Strip on October 15, 2009.